Expecting a baby? One of your thoughts after it settles in is…. How many diapers do I need for a baby?

 - How much storage room do you have?
 Having 80 packs of diapers can take up a lot of room!
 Start with size 1 and work your way up.
 That baby will be needing diapers continuously so don’t try to get all the diapers before the baby is even born!

 - Do you have a plan for extra diapers you don’t need?
 I never advocate wasting money but the chances are you may have an extra pack or two you never opened and the baby has outgrown.
-I see that as a trade off of never running out of diapers.
-I will happily pass on the unused diapers to someone else.
+It’s a trade off of never running out of diapers and I will happily pass on the unused diapers to someone else.
 You could sell unused packs on Craigslist or to a friend to recoup your money and buy the next size you need.

 - If you keep the receipts you can see if the store will allow you to trade for a different size.